Tmpertor/hidemydesk/README.md

 # hidemydesk
-Hide all your desktop files whenever you want in mac.
+Hide all your desktop files whenever you want.
+(OSX)

 ### <a href="https://github.com/Taguar258/hidemydesk/releases/download/1.1/hidemydesk.dmg">Download</a>